Amman 1 Day Itinerary

 Visiting time: 30min

 If you choose the same accommodation as we did for your stay in Amman, you’ll enjoy a direct view of the Roman Theater from the terrace.
-It’s very accessible, and I always love finding such historic structures right in the middle of a city center.
+It’s very accessible, and I always love finding such historic structures right in the middle of the city center.

 This theater is the largest in Jordan, with its 6,000 seats.
 Even Petra and Jerash don’t have a bigger one.
 Its stands and some statues are still in good condition, despite its construction dating back to 140 AD, showcasing its past grandeur.
 In the summer, you can sometimes sit in these stands to watch shows or theatrical performances.
 If you visit at nightfall, you’ll see the illuminated stands, adding to its mysterious and impressive aura.